America Ferrera is pumping on set and we love her for it.

 "While also beautiful, breasts are miraculous tools for nourishment and motherhood rather than solely sexualized objects of the male gaze.
 For any women who are hurting, I deeply and lovingly hope that you can release and heal any shame you have accepted or taken on as a result of your feeding choices.
 And for the women who want to breastfeed but feel self conscious about it, I hope you can feel free and excited to nourish your baby in a way that has fantastic health benefits for you both," she wrote it a previous Instagram post.

 Have you ever looked at a social media post from a new mom and wondered how she could look so put together and perfect despite having just had a baby?
 If so, you're not alone.
 The perfectly staged photos of new mothers posing with their impeccably dressed babies in their spotlessly neat homes are pretty common these days.
 And while they're lovely to look at, sometimes they can leave other new mamas wondering why their own realities don't look so idyllic.
 That's why we love when a new mother shows the messy side of new motherhood — and Christina Anstead just joined those ranks.

-Christina, who welcomed baby Hudson London just two weeks ago, just gave us all a look at her new mom reality, and the unfiltered image shows something many of know all about: Leaky breasts.
+Christina, who welcomed baby Hudson London in 2019 gave us all a look at her new mom reality, and the unfiltered image shows something many of know all about: Leaky breasts.